brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 ---

+## November in review
+- this month has been tough
+- I started looking into Elm because JS it make JS look fucking crazy
+- I started to peek into Elixir anf Phoenix.
+I still don't know much about them.
+Yet another Syntax that I'm not familiar with yet
+- I'm really starting to slow down.
+I do feel confusion about what to do next.
+Hoenstly, I feel like I need another year of training.
+Yes, I now know the basics of JS, but I don't have any experience BUILDING things.
+I really need to MAKE things now and learn how to weild the langauge.
+I also feel deficient in all things DB.
+I don't know shit about DBs.
+- Mike is doing great.
+He is in the same place I am.
+He really needs to be making actual websites.

+---
 ## DAY 357 - DATE - TITLE
 ## DAY 358 - DATE - TITLE
 ## DAY 359 - DATE - TITLE